bluescreen10/Math-FixedPoint/README.md

 On the other hand Math::FixedPoint address the problem using for most of it's calculations integer math, therefore not impacting precision.
 As a side benefit it's 5-10 times faster than Math::BigFloat as it doesn't need to deal with the complexity of floating point numbers.

+# HOW TO INSTALL

+To install this module using cpanm (preferred method)

+  > cpanm Math::FixedPoint

+or using Dist::Zilla

+  > dzil test
+  > dzil install